zeke-02/tinfoil-node/examples/chat/README.md

 The example will:

-1. Create a TinfoilAI client with automatic enclave verification
+1. Create a TinfoilAI client with default parameters

 2. Demonstrate a streaming chat completion with real-time output